Skip to main content

 Compare life insurance for over 60s

-There are many reasons to consider taking out life insurance.
-It can cover the costs of a funeral, or help their loved ones cover mortgage repayments and other financial commitments.
+There are many reasons to consider taking out life insurance when you reach or pass 60.
+It can cover the costs of a funeral, or help loved ones cover mortgage repayments and other financial commitments.

 Compare life insurance